The Nature of the Si II 6150A, Ca II HK, Ca II IR-triplet, and other Spectral Features in Supernova Type Ia Spectra: Discussion and Conclusions

-Figure \ref{fig:si2_ew} shows that from day 26pe on the \Sit\ emission gradually declines.
-At the same time the peak is seamlessly taken over by Fe\,{\sc ii} emission at a similar but slightly higher wavelength.
-This not only affects the pEW but also makes the \Sit\ velocity at late times appear lower (and its gradient higher) than it really is.

-The run of the full spectrum curve in Figure \ref{fig:si2_ew} does not match the observed, gradually declining behavior (e.g., \citealt[Figure 15]{Blondin12}).
-Also, the 5800\AA\ emission feature, that is missing in the model (see previous subsection), causes the \Sit\ absorption trough to disappear after day 28pe.
-This missing feature apparently plays \emph{a key role} in run of the absorption velocity.

-For these reasons, using the \SitAbs\ velocity at late times (e.g., \citealt{Howell06, Blondin12}) is potentially problematic.
-The same problems might affect the velocity gradient definition in \cite{Benetti05}.
-The ``improved'' velocity gradient definition of \cite{Blondin12} limits using \SitAbs\ velocities to day 10 post maximum brightness (approx. day 28pe for W7) and thus partly avoids these problems.
+For these reasons, correlating the measured \SitAbs\ velocity at late times with values at around peak luminosity or earlier (see, e.g.\ \citealt{Howell06, Blondin12}) could be problematic, since the early- and late-time measured values of the velocity do not have the same physical origin.
+The same problems may apply to the definition of the velocity gradient definition used in \cite{Benetti05}.
+The improved velocity gradient definition used in \cite{Blondin12} limits the use of \SitAbs\ velocities to day 10 post-maximum brightness (approximately day 28pe for W7), and thus partly avoids these problems.